coderofsalvation/personality-insights/output-csv.md

       need_excitement<br/>need_harmony
     </td>
     <td style="vertical-align:top">
-      Normalized percentile score for the author of the text with respect to the named need.
+      Normalized percentile score for the author of the text for the named need.
     </td>
   </tr>
   <tr>